NekohimeMusou/smt-tc/README.md

 - Game status effects (ailments, -kaja/-kundas, Focus, Defending) are present, but not fully implemented.
   - Ping me or raise an issue if I'm missing any!

-### Active Effects and Data Paths

-The system is designed so you can use Foundry's built-in Active Effects feature (the Effects tab on actor and item sheets) to do fun things, such as HP and MP modifiers for bosses and especially passive skills: if you create an Active Effect on a skill, by default it'll automatically apply itself to any actor that "owns" the skill.
-I recommend using the [Koboldworks - Data Inspector] mod or the console to uncover the data paths you need to use, since this system is under heavy development and some of them are subject to change.
-For convenience's sake, here's a few that are related to specific skills in the book, have their functionality implemented, and are unlikely to change:

-- Might: `system.mods.might` (Boolean)
-  - This applies to Phys Attacks (including basic strikes) regardless of affinity (it's compatible with e.g. the Breath Group and Freikugel).
-- Lucky Find: `system.mods.luckyFind` (Boolean)
-- Expert Dodge: `system.tn.dodge` (Number)
-- Sure Shot: `system.tn.gun` (Number)
-- Powerful Strikes/Spells/Item Pro: `system.powerBoost.phys`, `system.powerBoost.mag`, `system.powerBoost.item` (Boolean)
-  - NOTE: The Item Pro flag exists, but non-magatama items don't yet.
-- Amplify Group skills: `system.hpMultiplier` and `system.mpMultiplier`

 ## Recommended Mods

 - **Item Piles**: Drop lootable containers into scenes, trade items between players, create shops and player storage, and **way** more.
 Completely indispensable for games with a lot of looting, buying, and selling!